tle002/Microland-Hackathon/README.md

   - ***There won't be any response as the OpenAI API's free trial got expired on 1 June 2023.***

 ChatGPT (GPT-3) Clone with additional features:
-- AI Chatbot
+- Healthcare Chatbot
-- Text Summarization
-- Paragraph Generator
-- Code  Converter
+- See Appointments
-- AI Image Generator

 using OpenAI API.
 <br>